-So many Orthodox Christians and catechumens have come to us asking us where they can find an icon of a certain Saint or feast day because they have no idea where to look.
-There are so many supposed “Orthodox” icon dealers online that it’s hard to know which ones you should trust or buy from.
+So many people come to us asking us where they can find an icon of a certain Saint or feast day because they have no idea where to look.
+There are so many supposed “Orthodox” icon shops online that it’s hard to know which ones you should trust or buy from.
 That’s why we created this resource of our top 10 online Orthodox icon shops to help you in your search for your next icon!

 Note: These are in no particular order.
 Different shops offer different styles of icons, as well as different saints.

 Estimated reading time: 6 minutes

 1. Uncut Mountain Supply

 Firstly, Uncut Mountain Supply has an extensive inventory of icons to choose from, with many different sizes and types.
 From the Theotokos and Christ to feast days and patron saints, you can browse their collection of over 1,000 icons.